edmund-huber/jsonq/README.md

-`jsonq` - query line-delimited JSON
+`jsonq` - a concise, self-contained library to query line-delimited JSON

 What is it?
 ===========